TBD54566975/ftl/docs/README.md

 }
 ```

+> [!NOTE]
+> PubSub topics cannot be published to from outside the module that declared them, they can only be subscribed to.
+That is, if a topic is declared in module `A`, module `B` cannot publish to it.

 ## FSM

 FTL has first-class support for distributed [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
 Each state in the state machine is a Sink, with events being values of the type of each sinks input.
 The FSM is declared once, with each executing instance of the FSM identified by a unique key when sending an event to it.